The Florida Project-2017

 Negative Space, another wonderful French nugget, is an exemplary stop-motion story about an odd relationship between a father and son.

-The pair, whose psychological elements are not too heavily dissected, but with a longer piece, could be, clearly have some bonding issues.
-The father works as a frequently traveling businessman, and father and son strangely bond solely overpacking a suitcase and the efforts to never leave an inch of suitcase space under-utilized.
+The pair’s psychological elements are not too heavily dissected, but with a longer piece, they could have some bonding issues.
+The father works as a frequently traveling businessman, and father and son strangely bond solely over packing a suitcase and the efforts to never leave an inch of suitcase space underutilized.

 As the father eventually dies and lies in a coffin, the son is bothered by the leftover space the coffin leaves.